m110h/memory-allocators/README.md

 # Future work
 * Implement every memory allocator assuming that the alignment is always 8 bytes and thus everything is always align (we no longer need headers).
-* Implement a Free list allocator using Red Black Trees to improve performance from O(N) to O(log N)
 * Implement a Buddy allocator
 * Implement a Slab allocator
 * Benchmark internal fragmentation